-MD Description md_type Type: Integer Description: control the ensemble to run md. • 0: When set to 0, ABACUS will use NVE ensemble; • 1: When set to 1, ABACUS will use NVT ensemble with Nose Hoover method; • 2: When set to 2, ABACUS will use NVT ensemble with Velosity Scaling method; Default: 1 md_rstmd Type: Bool Description: to control whether restart md. • 0:When set to 0, ABACUS will calculate md normally. • 1:When set to 1, ABACUS will calculate md from last step in your test before.
+MD Description md_type Type: Integer Description: control the ensemble to run md. • 0: When set to 0, ABACUS will use NVE ensemble; • 1: When set to 1, ABACUS will use NVT ensemble with Nose Hoover method; • 2: When set to 2, ABACUS will use NVT ensemble with Velosity Scaling method; Default: 1 md_rstmd Type: Bool Description: to control whether restart md. \bullet 0:When set to 0, ABACUS will calculate md normolly. • 1:When set to 1, ABACUS will calculate md from last step in your test before.
 Default: 0

-md_dt Type: Double
+md dt Tyme: Double

-ma_at Description: This is the time step(fs) used in md simulation.
+ma_a o Description: This is the time step(fs) used in md simulation

-Description.
-This is the time step(is) used in ind simulation.
 Default: No default

-md_tfirst&md_tlast Type: Double
+md +first/md +last Tura: Double

-Description: This is the temperature used in md simulation, md_tlast's
+Description: This is the temperature used in md simulation md that's

-default value is md_tfirst.
-If md_tlast is setted and be different from
+default value is md thirst.
+If md that is setted and he different from

+the md threat ADACUS will automatically generate a linear tempora

-the md_tfirst, ABACUS will automatically generate a linear tempera-
+the ind_thirst, ADACOS will automatically generate a linear tempera-

-ture gradient file named "ChangeTemp.dat", you can also set this file
+ture gradient me named Change remp.dat, you can also set this me

-according to your needs instead.
+Default.
+No. default

 Default: No default

 md_qmass Type: Double

-1 Description: Inertia of extended system variable.
+Description: Inertia of extended system variable.
 Used only when

 md_type is 1 or 2, you should set a number which is larger than 0.

 If you want to autoset this by ABACUS, just set it to 0.

 Default: 0

 md_nresn&md_nyosh Type: Integer

 Description: Used when md_type is 1 or 2, control the Nose-Hoover ther-

-mostat extended-system, you can only set them at 1,3,5.
+mostat extended-system, you can only set them at $1,3,5$.

 Default: md_nresn=md_nyosh=3

-${\tt md_dumpmdfred}$ Type: Integer
+$\mathtt{md_dumpmdfred}$ Type: Integer

 Description: This is the steps to control the frequence to output md

 information

 Default: 1

 md_domsd Type: Integer

 Description: when set to 1, ABACUS will calculate mean square dis-

 placement and the diffusion of each element.

 Default: 1

 ${\tt md_fixtemperature}$ Type: Integer

 Description:

-• n:when set to $n(n > 1)$, ABACUS will read the file
+• number set to $n(n > 1)$ APACUS will need the file

-"ChangeTemp.dat" and change system's temperature every n
+• II. when set to $n(n > 1)$, ADACOS will read the line "Change Temp dat" and ahange system's temperature every n

+stops

 steps,

 • 0,1:When set to 0 or 1, ABACUS won't change the temperature

 during running MD.

 Default: 1

-md_msdstarttime Type: Integer
+$md_msdstarttime$ Type: Integer

 Description: when set to n, ABACUS will calculate mean square dis-

 placement and the diffusion of each element from nth step.

 Default: 1

-This part of variables are used to control DFT-D2 related parameters.
+This part of variables are used to control vdW-corrected related parameters.